-Pre-Collegiate Basic Skills Courses
+Basic Skills Courses

-Pre-College/basic skills courses are defined as those two or more levels below college level English and one or more levels below elementary algebra.
+Basic skills courses are defined as those two or more levels below college level English and one or more levels below elementary algebra.
 The North Orange County Community College District has designated certain courses as remedial/pre-collegiate basic skills courses.
 These courses include reading, writing, computation, learning skills, and study skills designed to ensure acquisition of those skills necessary for successful completion of associate degree, transfer and occupational courses.